 As stipulated in Commission Recommendation (European Commission, 2019a - Appendix VI), the estimation of energy savings in frame of Article 7 of the EED requires specific evaluation approaches for behavioural measures.
 It is therefore recommended to "use the randomised controlled trials (RCT) approach, which involves collecting data on metered or monitored energy consumption before and after the action.
 Where it is not possible to use the RCT approach, an alternative is a quasi-experimental approach, whereby a treatment group is compared with a comparison group and individuals are not randomly assigned to the groups (in contrast to RCT).
 When both approached can't be applied, energy savings can be evaluated by metering or monitoring the participants' energy consumption before and after the action.
 Evaluations using one of the above approaches provide results that can then be used as a benchmark for 'deemed savings', provided these savings are used for the same type of action (same implementation conditions) and similar target groups."
-As it is recommended to use values specific to the behavioural measure implemented and its target population, the indicative values on the energy savings factor as suggested in this streamSAVE methodology should be considered as EU-wide benchmarks.
+As it is recommended to use values on the energy savings factor as suggested in this streamSAVE methodology should be considered as EU-wide benchmarks.

-$$TFES = N \cdot UFEC \cdot f{prebound EPOV} \cdot S \cdot dc$$
+$TFES = N \cdot UFEC \cdot f{prebound \ EPOV} \cdot S \cdot dc$

 TFES Total final energy savings [kWh/a]

-N Number of participants [dmnl]
+Ν Number of participants [dmnl]

 UFEC Unitary Final Energy Consumption of an average household (electricity or gas) [kWh/a]

-fprebound EPOV Factor for adjusting consumption of average household to energy poor household [dmnl]
+$f{\text{prebound EPOV}}$ Factor for adjusting consumption of average household to energy poor household [dmnl]

 S Energy saving factor [%]

 dc Double-counting factor [%]